 Outside of Birth Work

 I am mother to Sam and Ella-Rose.
 My partner and I have a little urban homestead in Ypsilanti near Depot Town.
-We tap maple trees and plant our garden in the spring.
+We tap maple trees, have a good sized garden, tend to our bees.
 We love to preserve fruits and vegetables (my annual favorite is dandelion jelly) all summer and into the fall.
 Year round we tend to our 4 chickens, 2 bunnies, 3 dogs, a cat, our indoor fish and outdoor fish.
-We love working on projects in the garage and making things.
+We love working on projects for ourselves and friends and making things.
 I love to cook as I find it therapeutic.

-I like to put my degree in Fine Arts to use making things out of found objects.
-I also have made jewelry for many years (www.etsy.com/shop/Starcage) I have a workshop in my house that I love to tuck away in when there is free time.
+I like to put my degree in Fine Arts to use making small sculptures and jewelry.
+I have a workshop in my house that I love to tuck away in when there is free time.